 You only have to look at Angelina Jolie on the July 2008 cover of Vanity Fair and Sarah Jessica Parker in the "Sex and the City" movie posters to see all the celebrities turning up their hair volume.

 The gorgeous Angelina (a long-time client of Ted Gibson) also showcased a big voluptuous hairstyle on the August 2008 cover of Vogue Portugal, famously photographed by Annie Leibovitz.

 The current rendition of big hair is not the super sprayed, teased tresses of Dolly Parton or the B52s.
-The modern version of big hair is sexy, but with a touch of a Victoria Secret model's lush waves.
+The modern version of big hair is sexy but with a touch of a Victoria's Secret model's lush waves.

 Big hair may be back, but Gibson says the look is always in style -- without the '80s stickiness or heavy hairspray.
-"This kind of hair takes a certain attitude, a lot of personality," he says.
+"This kind of hair takes a certain attitude, a lot of personality," he said.
 "It's really about having the confidence."

 Step One: Cleanly divide your hair into five even sections (hair can be wet or dry).

 Step Two: Apply a volumizing product to the scalp where each section is divided.
 Gibson favors his own salon products to build volume without the weight."

 Step Three: Apply a light, controlling gel all over the hair.

 Gibson uses two or three pumps of styling foam, then combs through the hair with his trusty Mason Pearson brush.
 "Brushing the hair after applying these products will help distribute the product evenly."